RandomReaper/pim-vhdl/README.md

 reset, or when there is an asynchronous reset.

 Entities with a synchronous reset will be generated using a script.
-This script will be written when there is some need for it, for instance something like:
+This script will be written when there is some need for it, the script will do something like:

 ```diff
 --- async.vhd	2016-05-24 16:58:20.691007466 +0200